FlingPingCO/FlingPingPro/PIPEDREAM-INTEGRATION.md

    - Select "HTTP / Webhook" as the trigger
    - Copy the generated webhook URL
 3. **Add processing steps** to your workflow:
-   - You can add steps to handle different form types based on the `form_type` field
+   - Configure your webhook trigger to expect the `X-Secret` header for authentication
+   - Add an "if/else" step to validate the `X-Secret` header value matches `my-secret-token`
    - Consider adding steps to save submissions to Google Sheets, send email notifications, etc.
+   - You'll need to distinguish between contact form and signup form based on the presence of a message field
 4. **Deploy the workflow**
 5. **Update the code** in the website as described above